replicatedhq/kots.io/content/reference/v1beta1/application.md

 The release notes for this version.
 These can also be set when promoting a release.

 ## allowRollback
 This defaults to `false`.
-Enable to create a "Rollback" button on the end-customer Verison History page.
+Enable to create a "Rollback" button on the end-customer Version History page.

 ## additionalNamespaces
 An optional array of namespaces as strings.